roblascelles/CKOChallenge/approach.md

 * add metrics - e.g: stats for
   * request times & counts
   * response codes
+  * errors/exceptions
+  * acquirer response codes
-  * errors
+  * acquirer response times
 * tracing (look into x-ray, if hosting on AWS)

 Also, merchants will require API documentation - which will need to be much more detailed, and hand-holding, than OpenAPI/Swagger - maybe see if there's a [Hugo](https://gohugo.io/) template suitable.

 ### Hosting/Infrastructure options

-The API could be hosted in a container - AWS has options for that (ECS/EKS).
+The API could be hosted in a container - AWS has options for that ([ECS](https://aws.amazon.com/ecs/)/[EKS](https://aws.amazon.com/eks/)).
 The way the code is structured, it would also be easy to move the command + query handlers into AWS Lambda & use API gateway.

 DynamoDB, or any other no-SQL seems a good fit for the projection datastore.
+The beauty of CQRS though, is that it enables us to have many & varied datastores on the read-side.

 For the event-store, we could look into Greg Young's [EventStore](https://www.eventstore.com/eventstoredb); possibly dynamoDB could be an option too.

 Message bus could be implemented with AWS SNS+SQS.

 I'm sure that other cloud providers have equally suitable offerings - just I'm more familiar with the AWS options.

+### Observations

+Event-sourcing was probably a step too far, given the initial requirements;  it does however lend itself to extending the functionality - e.g. adding refund/capture endpoints would be pretty simple.

+The CQRS pattern is very powerful: adding functionality for merchants to analyse their authorisation rates, or for a way to monitor rejections globally per BIN would be pretty trivial (just be a question of subscribing to the events & writing to new projections).

+.NET 6 seems blindingly quick!
+It also has support for [nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references) enabled by default for new projects, which seems sensible.